Unauthenticated RCE in Realtek Jungle SDK UDPServer (MP Daemon)

 CVE-2021-35394 affects the Realtek Jungle SDK diagnostic component known as MP Daemon, typically compiled as the UDPServer binary, in versions 2.x through 3.4.14B.
-According to the provided content, UDPServer is exposed as a network-reachable service and is affected by multiple memory corruption issues as well as an arbitrary command injection vulnerability.
-The vulnerability can be exploited remotely and without authentication, allowing an attacker to send crafted input to UDPServer and trigger arbitrary command execution on affected devices.
-Because the Jungle SDK is embedded across a large downstream IoT supply chain, the issue impacts numerous products derived from the SDK, including routers and other embedded devices from many vendors.
+According to the provided content, UDPServer is affected by multiple memory corruption vulnerabilities and an arbitrary command injection vulnerability.
+The issue is remotely reachable and can be exploited by unauthenticated attackers to achieve arbitrary command execution on exposed devices.
+The vulnerable component appears widely embedded across downstream IoT products from numerous vendors, making this a supply-chain-distributed embedded-device RCE affecting routers and other IoT devices that expose the service, commonly on UDP port 9034.

 Are you exposed to this one?